hegdepavankumar/websites-a-programmer-should-visit/README.md

 ![LeetCode_Sharing](https://user-images.githubusercontent.com/85627085/230730770-ee8d58a2-0988-42ad-8f15-774da3398aa0.png)

-LeetCode is the best platform to help you enhance your skills, expand your knowledge and prepare for technical interviews.
+LeetCode is the best platform to help you enhance your skills, expand your knowledge, and prepare for technical interviews.

 ## 37. [HackerEarth ](https://www.hackerearth.com/)